 Be sure to check your state’s Department of Labor website for a list of necessary documents.

-Keep in mind that when applying for unemployment benefits you may need to explain why you are no longer employed.
+Keep in mind that when applying for unemployment benefits you may need to explain why you are unemployed long term.
 Avoid using the word “fired” unless you were clearly dismissed because of something you did wrong.
 Using words like “dismissed” or “laid-off” is recommended.

 Determine what healthcare coverage you qualify for

-While unemployed you’ll need health coverage.
+While your long term unemployment persists, you’ll need health coverage.
 Consolidated Omnibus Budget Reconciliation ACT (COBRA benefits) may be available to you but can be an expensive option.
 COBRA gives you the opportunity to keep your employer-sponsored health insurance for a temporary time.

 Check your local Government Healthcare Marketplace or Healthcare.gov for marketplace coverage.
 You'll be able to determine if you qualify for lower Marketplace insurance.